09 Mar 2020

 As a full-service venue agency, we give brands, location scouts and filmmakers access to an array of impressive and exclusive filming locations.
 Our constantly growing portfolio means Venue Lab is the go-to for previously unused and undiscovered locations.

-We have late availability hire so please get in contact to on 0203 319 9332 or [email protected]
+We have late availability for both short and long term hire, so please get in contact on 0203 319 9332 or [email protected]

 With everything from boutique townhouses to vast industrial warehouses, purpose built venues to viewpoints amidst the city skyline, each space possesses rare qualities to create its own story.
 We’ll match your brief to locations that offer everything from interesting histories to brilliant architecture and beautiful interiors to blank canvas backdrops.